Sigh. Once again, it’s “writing time” at your house.

 Second, children are paralyzed by writer’s block, fear, and perfectionism.
 Most students want to write a paper once and declare it done.
 They hope we’ll rave over it and accept it as a finished product.
 The smallest hint of suggestion from Mom sets off howls of protest: Why can’t I leave it this way?
 You never like anything I write!

-Blank paper, reluctant child, and insecure parent—combine these three ingredients together and I pretty much guarantee that your hopes for teaching writing will be dashed on the rocks.
+Blank paper, reluctant child, and insecure parent—combine these three ingredients together and I pretty much guarantee that without practical solutions, your hopes for teaching writing will be dashed on the rocks.

 Let’s face it.
 It’s easy to keep pushing writing to the back burner with intentions of getting to it “someday.”
 And for many, “someday” has come and gone, and now you have: